The Invasion (2024)

 Dir: Sergei Loznitsa | Doc 2024 145′

-The Invasion opens with a mass for the dead and divides into chapters filmed during recurring four seasons linked to cycles of life.
-These include a wedding, a funeral, communal baptism ceremonies, children at school, rifle training, abandoned dogs turned feral, recovery from wounds as well as the delivery of food.
+The Invasion opens with a mass for the dead and divides into chapters filmed during recurring four seasons linked to cycles of life including a wedding, funeral, communal baptism ceremonies, children at school, rifle training, abandoned dogs turned feral, recovery from wounds as well as the delivery of food.

-The film is created out of twenty five to thirty commissioned documentary short films supervised by Loznitsa between March 2022 through to early 2024.
-All the sequences employ Loznitsa’s characteristic natural soundscapes with neither music or narration, and all filmed mid-shot and long distant wide screen camera viewpoint without closeups.
+The film is created out of 25/30 commissioned documentary short films supervised by Loznitsa between March 2022 through to early 2024.
+All the sequences employ Loznitsa’s characteristic natural soundscapes with neither music or narration and all filmed mid shot and long distant wide screen camera viewpoint without closeups.

 Loznitsa is a filmmaker with archival knowledge of his country.
-With The Invasion he has created a moving requiem of resilience and resistance with febrile cross over links between sensitive fictional stories about people (A Gentle Creature and Donbass) and harrowing archival documents including the record of genocide massacre in Babi Yar.
-Context (2021).
+With The Invasion he has created a moving requiem of resilience and resistance with febrile cross over links between sensitive fictional stories about people (A Gentle Creature and Donbass) and harrowing archival documents including the record of genocide massacre in Bab Yar Context 2021.
 He is a filmmaker who may well be unable to rest until life in Ukraine returns to normal.
-Peter Herbert

 THE INVASION won the In Spirit of Freedom award at Cannes 2024 and premiered at London Film Festivals 2024 | coming to UK cinemas in 2025